nemanja-stanarevic/gmail-api-scala-client/README.md

 Gmail API limits per user usage to 25 work units per second (moving average).
 For more details, see <https://developers.google.com/gmail/api/v1/reference/quota>.

-Clients should use `gmailapi.GmailApiActorBackoff` which incorporates exponential backoff when there are too many requests for a specific user.
+Clients should use `gmailapi.GmailApiActorBackoff`, which incorporates exponential backoff, when there are too many requests for a specific user.

 * Imports
 ```scala